m-lab/ndt-server/spec/ndt7-protocol.md

 them.
 An implementation receiving a binary message when it is not expected SHOULD close the underlying TLS connection.

-Binary messages SHOULD contain between 1 << 10 and 1 << 24 bytes, and
+Binary messages MUST contain between 1 << 10 and 1 << 24 bytes, and
 SHOULD be a power of two.
 An implementation SHOULD initially be sending binary messages containing 1 << 13 bytes, and it
 MAY change the size of such messages to accommodate for fast clients, as